Paouky/paouky-docs/docs/about-grin/scalability.md

 A Mimblewimble chain is massively-prunable, which allows it to stay lightweight and cheap to verify.
 This unique balance of privacy and scalability is not trivial.

 Once an output is spent, there's no longer any need to keep it and it's removed from the chain.
-A <100 byte kernel is left for each transaction, forever proving it's validity.
-The result is, that in order to verify the entire history starting from the gensis block, only the kernels and the set of unspent outputs are needed.
+A 100 byte kernel is left for each transaction, forever proving it's validity.
+The result is, that in order to verify the entire history starting from the genesis block, only the kernels and the set of unspent outputs are needed.
 Let's illustrate a trail of transcations:

-:   *(Switch between tabs)*
+:   *(switch between tabs)*

     === "Before"